Józef Gara

-Józef Gara (29 January 1929 - 10 July 2013) was a miner who spoke an endangered language of Wilamowice, Wymysorys, which had only 70 native speakers, and created the Wymysorys alphabet.
+Józef Gara (Tołer-Jüza; 29 January 1929 - 10 July 2013) was a miner who spoke the endangered language of Wilamowice, Wymysorys, which had only 70 native speakers, and created the Wymysorys alphabet.
 He also wrote poetry in Wymysorys.
-In 2003 he published Zbiór wierszy oraz słownik języka wilamowskiego (A collection of poems and the dictionary of Wymysorys language).
+In 2003 he published Zbiór wierszy oraz słownik języka wilamowskiego.
 In 2004 he collected old Wymysorys songs, corrected and extended the old ones with a view of releasing them.
 Between 2004 and 2006 he taught Wymysorys in a primary school in Wilamowice.

+In 2010 Gara featured in the film The Mill and the Cross voicing the part of a Flemish character.
+He worked with Wikimedia Polska to produce a digital dictionary of Wymysorys, although the project was not completed due to his death.